 Fairview Avenue North Bridge Replacement

-Project Budget and FundingThe total project estimate is $42 million and the project is partially funded in two ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC).
-Approximately $3 million is needed to complete design and right of way acquisition and $24 million for construction.
-Funding could be approved with funds from the Move Seattle Levy.
+Project Budget and FundingThe total project estimate is $42 million and the project is fully funded in three ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC), and funds from the Move Seattle levy.

 Please contact MariLyn Yim, Project Manager, at 206-684-3190 or FairviewBridge@seattle.gov with any questions or concerns.